Visual Chain of Thought: Bridging Logical Gaps with Multimodal Infillings: Introduction

-We propose \textbf{Visual Chain of Thought} (\textsc{VCoT}), which combines the efficiency, robustness, and multi-step reasoning of \textsc{CoT} with the multimodal capabilities of vision-language models. \textsc{VCoT} synthetically augments sequential datasets and bridges logical gaps by recursively generating \textit{multimodal infillings} and using the synthetic data to improve downstream task performance.
+We propose \textbf{Visual Chain-of-Thought} (\textsc{VCoT}), which combines the efficiency, robustness, and multi-step reasoning of \textsc{CoT} with the multimodal capabilities of vision-language models. \textsc{VCoT} synthetically augments sequential datasets and bridges logical gaps by recursively generating \textit{multimodal infillings} and using the synthetic data to improve downstream task performance.
 These synthetic generations also serve as human-interpretable insights into AI systems' ability of multi-step reasoning.
-We demonstrate that \textsc{VCoT} creates \textit{consistent} and \textit{novel} synthetic data that enhances downstream performance on the \textsc{Vist} and \textsc{WikiHow} datasets.
-Our main contributions are: \begin{itemize}[leftmargin=*] \itemsep{0em} \topsep{0em} \item We propose Visual Chain of Thought for sequential data to generate synthetic text-visual pairs as data augmentation for downstream reasoning. \item We explore a consistency and novelty-driven approach to recursively generate multimodal infillings that augment faithful, relevant context. \item We demonstrate the effectiveness of our method through human evaluation showing improvements in sequential reasoning. \end{itemize}
+We demonstrate that \textsc{VCoT} creates \textit{consistent} and \textit{novel} synthetic data that enhances downstream performance on the \textsc{Vist} \cite{VIST} and \textsc{WikiHow} \cite{WikiHow} datasets.
+Our main contributions are: \begin{itemize}[leftmargin=*] \itemsep{0em} \topsep{0em} \item We propose Visual Chain-of-Thought for sequential data to generate synthetic text-visual pairs as data augmentation for downstream reasoning. \item We devise a consistency and novelty-driven approach to recursively generate multimodal infillings that augment faithful, relevant context. \item We demonstrate the effectiveness of our method through human evaluation, showing improvements in sequential reasoning. \end{itemize}